 But where Spellcasting shines is the wit and design of its author.
 Resembling one of his older offerings, Leather Goddesses of Phobos, you have the option of playing in naughty or nice mode.
 There is no nudity, but the sexual undertones and jokes certainly crank up under ‘naughty.’

 You play Ernie Eaglebeak, an aspiring magician who has escaped your abusive home to attend Sorcerer University.
 And to get all the girls!
 The game is fairly linear, though there are many time-limited puzzles, albeit easy ones.
 A majority of the puzzles therein revolve around the Nord and Bert language theme, a major attraction for myself.

 Overall, this is an average offering from a company who wound up releasing many excellent games during the 90’s.
-If you are a fan of Steve Meretsky or language puzzles, or just want to see where Legend started, you’ll probably like this game.
+If you are a fan of Steve Meretzky or language puzzles, or just want to see where Legend started, you’ll probably like this game.

 One thought on “Spellcasting 101: Sorcerers Get All The Girls”

 It’s like Harry Potter and the Revenge of the Nerds!